norbix/concept-of-a-contract/README.md

 ## General info

-Demonstrates how to transfer state between stacks/runtimes without common cache by using env vars and the closure feature.
+Demonstrates how to transfer state between stacks/runtimes without common cache by using env vars and the closure capabilities available in modern envs.

 ### Structure